mike-ward/mike-ward.github.io/_posts/2006-09-15-including-javascript-conditionally-in-asp-net.md

 ---
 layout: post
-title:  Including JavaScript Conditionally in ASP.Net
+title: 'Including JavaScript Conditionally in ASP.Net'
 ---
 In the course of building this Web site I've wanted several JavaScripts I use for ads and hit counting to be disabled when I'm developing locally on my laptop.
 I looked for more than a few minutes and couldn't get a definitive answer which was a bit surprising (read annoying).
 Some suggested using Asp:Literal, others said that code-behind was the only way.
 I found an easier way.
 Maybe this is obvious to all you old-time ASP.Net hacks but it certainly didn't jump out at me.